 Make it visual

 Retaining information is more manageable when presented in a visual format.
 You can use emojis, and infographics, and even ordered lists!
-Videos that last less than a minute, like video Stories (especially on Facebook), are a perfect example of this tip as well.
-As for the writing tip, if you’re using a visual aid like a photo on social media, make sure that the caption and visual aid agree with each other.
+Videos that last less than a minute, like video Stories (especially on Facebook), are a perfect example of this social media tip as well.
+As for the social media caption tip, if you’re using a visual aid like a photo on social media, make sure that the caption and visual aid agree with each other.
 You may also be interested in boosting your SEO with images.